An autoencoder for heterotic orbifolds with arbitrary geometry: Two orbifold geometries in the eyes of the heterotic orbiencoder

 Another interesting observation is that the distribution of the models in the 3D latent space is not so wide, so that a classification of heterotic orbifold models would just require a scan of a relatively small 3D region, which is much more feasible than the same task in the original $\mathcal{O}(100)$-dimensional parameter space.
 This is the motivation of a larger work in progress, which will be reported elsewhere.
 An important pending task is the translation of the information contained in the outer layer back to the parameters that define an orbifold compactification.

 Although this information is already important, we would like to explore whether one can identify some properties of e.g.\ phenomenologically promising models in this new parameter space.
 With this purpose, we use the \texttt{orbifolder} to produce the 128 input parameters of a set of promising \Z8 and \Z{12} orbifold models with the matter spectra of the MSSM or \SU5 GUTs~\cite{Georgi:1974sy}.
+It is crucial to emphasize that these models were not part of the original dataset; hence, they were neither included in the training nor validation sets.
+So, these models can be considered as a test set.